MrMatras/Telegram_Gifts_Notify_Bot/README.md

 ## Contact

-For any questions or feedback, please contact me at [my socials](https://aryn.sek.su/).
+For any questions or feedback, please create issue

 ---

-If you find TG Gifts Notifier useful and would like to support its development, consider making a donation.
-Your contributions help in maintaining and improving the project.

-You can donate via the following methods listed on this [site](https://aryn.sek.su/donates).

 Thank you for your support!